UPDATE

 Fleet Account Program

 The Fleet Account Program makes it easier to renew the registrations of several vehicles owned by the same Registered Owner.
-Fleets must be operated only within the State of Washington.
-The following types of vehicles can be assigned a fleet account:
+You can assign the following types of vehicles to a fleet account:

 • Passenger vehicles